davidpots/playsongnotes/backlog.md

     Under the Bridge •          XXXXX
     Walk Right In •             XXXX
     We Are the Champions •      XXXX
-    When the Man Comes Around   XXXX
+    When the Man Comes Around   XXXXX

 <br />
 <h3>1-2 requests:</h3>